openedx/edx-documentation/en_us/install_operations/source/installation/analytics/start_analytics.rst

      ``localhost``.
 Using ``localhost`` will prevent you from logging in.

 ************************************************
-Start the Open edX Analytics Pipeline
+Starting the Open edX Analytics Pipeline
 ************************************************

 #.
 In the Devstack LMS, register a new user and enroll in the demo course.